-Since 1997 I have been predominantly involved in the the field of professional education, teaching and managing Undergraduate programmes leading to qualifications in Youth and Community Work across the UK and Ireland.
+Since 1997 I have been predominantly involved in the field of professional education, teaching and managing Undergraduate programmes leading to qualifications in Youth and Community Work across the UK and Ireland.

-From 2016-2019 I was Programme Lead for Childhood and Youth Studies (Undergraduate) at the Open Univerisity.
+From 2016-2019 I was Programme Lead for Childhood and Youth Studies (Undergraduate) at the Open University.

-My research interests centre around work with Young People, 'informal learning', 'professional formation' and 'identity and the social dimension of learning'.
+My research interests centre around work with young eople, 'informal learning', 'professional formation' and 'identity and 'the social dimension of learning'.

 I am involved in a range of scholarship projects examing various dimensions of teaching and learning here at the Open univeristy.

 I have recently contibuted as a central team member to the NP3 research project: http://edfutures.net/Main_Page

 From 2016 - 2019 I was Programme Lead for Childhood and youth Studies (Undergraduate) which includes:

 Q23 BA (Hons) Childhood and Youth Studies